lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 manipulation and state changes.
 Even trying to creat and insert a table into a webpage is long-winded and cumbersome to do!

+We feel that we could have done more to improve the website, such as optimising it for mobile as well as implemented other features which we had in mind, but we simply did not have the time to work these imporvements.

-No matter what level of achievement we end up obtaining for Orbital, this has been a fruitful and memorable project.
+Regardless, no matter what level of achievement we end up obtaining for Orbital, this has been a fruitful and memorable project which has taught us a lot about web development and software engineering concepts.

 ## 9. Project Log
 Our project log is documented